yanwei1983/luatinkerE/README.md

 * define macro LUATINKER_USERDATA_HOLD_CONST will store const info(bool) in userdata,will check when call member function,will check lost const qualifier when read
 * define macro LUATINKER_USERDATA_CHECK_TYPEINFO will stroe typeidx info(size_t) in userdata,will do type consistency check when read
 * on debug mode will auto define LUATINKER_USERDATA_CHECK_CONST and LUATINKER_USERDATA_CHECK_TYPEINFO for extra check
-* header file "lua_tinker_overload_func.h" was simple convert c++ params list to luatype, then stored in int64 as a function signature, do non-exact matching when function name invoked
+* args_type_overload_functor/member_functor/constructor was simple convert c++ params list to luatype, then stored in int64 as a function signature, do non-exact matching when function name invoked
 * add function class_def_static for register class static member function,use class.foo() to invoke, plz don't use class:foo()
 * add function class_property for register get/set function for a member_name
 * add function class_static_mem for register class static ver